NoStackApp/ns-flip/README.md

 So, we turned it into a tool that supports any type of template.

 Templates that support the [NoStack](https:www.nostack.net) service will extend the power of the template to include autogenerated backends, so that you can throw together and then modify your whole stack with minimal code.
-But the `ns-front` package is generalized to allow for templating of any type of code, independent of no-stack.
+But the `ns-flip` package is generalized to allow for templating of any type of code, independent of no-stack.

  So far, we've got [one template](https://github.com/YizYah/basicNsFrontTemplate), and we are pulling together the documentation.

 ## Planned Work
-There are a number of planned improvements to `ns-front`:
+There are a number of planned improvements to `ns-flip`:
 1. Templates should contain lists of custom regions and sections, so that different templates can be compared for compatibility.
 That way, if a project's code base was generated with one template, it could be moved over to other compatible templates.
 4. A searchable repository of templates is planned.
 5. A new command `checkVersion` which looks for updates.